Simple Linear Regression

 Predicted scores based on the equation

-Let’s use this equation to obtain a predicted score.
-We’ll use the 1988 election as an example.
+Let’s use this equation to obtain predicted scores.

 \[ \hat{y_i} = b_{0}+b_{1}x_i \] \[ \hat{y_i} = 45.021+2.975x_i \]

-We can calculate the predicted score (also referred to as the fitted value or y-hat) for every case in the data frame.
+In this way, we can hand calculate the predicted score (also referred to as the fitted value or y-hat or \(\hat{y}\)) for every case in the data frame.
 Doing so yields the table below.
 The column labeled .fitted provides the predicted score for every election year.

-To practice and solidify this concept, please use the equation above to calculate the predicted score by hand for a few of the years.
+To practice and solidify this concept in your mind, please use the equation above to calculate the predicted score by hand for a few of the years.

 Let’s consider another example — the 1968 election between Hubert Humphrey (Democrat) and Richard Nixon (Republican).